Entocort side effects and drug information

 - Tiaprofenic Acid

 Aside from medications, certain kinds of food or drinks shouldn’t be consumed when taking the meds since interactions might take place.
 It is recommended that patients who are taking it should avoid drinking grapefruit juice or eating grapefruit.
 Using tobacco or alcohol can also cause interactions to happen.
+Consult your doctor so you may know more information about this.

 Warnings and Precautions

 When taking Budesonide, there are a lot of things that you should be wary about to ensure that essential effects won’t retaliate and lead to side effects.
+This information may help you with your condition.

 Here are some of them: